Artemis program: Support missions

 Support missions include robotic landers, delivery of Gateway modules, Gateway logistics, delivery of the HLS, and delivery of elements of the Moon base.
 Most of these missions are executed under NASA contracts to commercial providers.

-Under the Commercial Lunar Payload Services (CLPS) program, several robotic landers will deliver scientific instruments and robotic rovers to the lunar surface after Artemis 1.
-Additional CLPS missions are planned throughout the Artemis program to deliver payloads to the Moon base.
+Under the Commercial Lunar Payload Services (CLPS) program, several robotic landers will deliver scientific instruments and robotic rovers to the lunar surface after Artemis I. Additional CLPS missions are planned throughout the Artemis program to deliver payloads to the Moon base.
 These include habitat modules and rovers in support of crewed missions.